Available Awards and Scholarships

 Outstanding Freshman Biology Award

-The Outstanding Freshman Biology Award recognizes the student who has excelled in the introductory biology courses (General Biology II and II).
+The Outstanding Freshman Biology Award recognizes the student who has excelled in the introductory biology courses (General Biology I and II).
 The award is given on the basis of total points accumulated in lecture and lab, as well as recommendations from graduate teaching assistants.
 The graduate teaching assistants base their recommendations on the students' enthusiasm for biology, their understanding of concepts, and leadership in the classroom.
-The award recipient is awarded a plaque and a monetary gift.
+The award recipient is awarded a monetary gift.
 The objective of this award is to recognize biologists early in their college careers.

 Outstanding Graduate Teaching Assistant Award